theosanderson/taxonium/README.md

 bioRxiv 2022.06.03.494608; doi: https://doi.org/10.1101/2022.06.03.494608
 ```

 N.B.
-If you are citing the *tree* displayed at Cov2Tree.org, rather than the tool please cite [the UCSC tree](https://pubmed.ncbi.nlm.nih.gov/34469548/) (.. and ideally Taxonium too)
+If you are citing the *tree* displayed at Cov2Tree.org, please cite [the UCSC tree](https://pubmed.ncbi.nlm.nih.gov/34469548/) (.. and ideally Taxonium too)

 ## Structure